 What are student exchange programs?

-International student exchange programs emerged in the late 1940s as a form of international cooperation.
-Their goal was to give young people from different countries a chance to get to know each other and to experience other cultures.
-To make the programs affordable for students, participants could work in the host country to cover part or all of their program costs, and travel after the program ended.
+Student exchange programs between countries emerged in the late 1940s as a form of international cooperation.
+They were designed to give young people from different countries a chance to get to know one another and to experience other cultures.
+To make the programs accessible to students, they were allowed to work in the host country to cover part or all of the program costs, and to travel after the program ended.

-Age restrictions for participation are listed in the short description of each program.
-The minimum age is 18 years by the start of the program (for American programs — June 1 of the intended year of participation).
-Some programs (for example, Work and Travel, Work South Africa) accept only students.
+Age limits for each program are listed in its short description.
+The minimum age is 18 by the program start date (for American programs, June 1 of the intended year of participation).
+Some programs (for example, Work and Travel and Work South Africa) are open only to students.

-This depends on the program you want to join.
-After you choose a program, you’ll have an interview with an IEC representative.
-The strictest requirements — and therefore the most detailed interviews — apply to work with children (as counselors in summer camps and with host families), and to internship programs (Internship programs).
-For camp service staff, Work and Travel, and agricultural programs, you need conversational-level language skills — the ability to express yourself clearly and understand others.
-Don’t stop studying the language after the interview: the more you improve your speaking before departure, the more you’ll be able to make the most of the program — for example, earn more and travel more.
+That depends on the program you want to join.
+Once you pick a program, you’ll have an interview with an IEC representative.
+The strictest requirements — and therefore the most in-depth interviews — apply to working with children (as counselors at summer camps and in host families), as well as to internship programs (Internship programs).
+For camp support roles, Work and Travel programs, and agricultural programs, you need the language at a conversational level — you should be able to express yourself clearly and understand others.
+Don’t stop studying the language after the interview: the more you improve your conversational skills before you leave, the more you’ll be able to get out of the program.
+For example, you’ll be able to earn more and travel more.

-The registration fee to join the International Exchange Center is paid after an interview with IEC representatives.
+The registration fee to join the International Exchange Center is paid after your interview with IEC representatives.

-Does your organization provide assistance to students in the host country?
+Does your organization provide support to students while they’re in the host country?

 Is the program fee worth it?

 Yes.
-All programs give you a chance to recoup the program fee to some extent.
+All programs let you recoup the program fee to some extent.

 Can I go with a friend to the same employer?

 It depends on the program.
-Usually that’s only possible in Self-Arranged programs.
+Generally, it’s only possible in Self-Arranged programs where you find your own job.

-Why do they (Americans, the British, etc.) hire our students?
+Why do Americans, the British and others hire our students?

-At the government level, student exchange programs were created to give international students the opportunity to experience life in other countries.
+Student exchange programs were established at the government level to give international students a chance to experience life in other countries.

-As for individual employers, they readily hire students from other countries for summer seasonal work because:
+As for specific employers, they readily hire international students for summer seasonal jobs because:

-• Students have a reputation for being reliable, hardworking, and quick learners;
+- Students are known as reliable, hardworking, and quick learners;

-• Their breaks coincide with the peak of the tourist season;
+- Their vacations coincide with the peak tourist season;

-• International students bring part of their culture with them, which can sometimes even help attract more customers to a particular employer.
+- International students bring part of their home culture with them, which can sometimes even help increase an employer’s customer base.

-Are participants in the programs legally allowed to work in the USA (South Africa, France, etc.)?
+Do program participants work legally in the USA (South Africa, France, etc.)?

 Yes.
-All participants receive the necessary documents (in the USA that’s the J-1 visa; in South Africa and France it’s a work permit, etc.) and are legally allowed to work.
+All participants receive the necessary documents (in the USA that’s the J-1 visa; in South Africa and France it’s a work permit, etc.) and can work legally.

 What’s the minimum and maximum length of stay?

-Typically, the minimum program duration is 2 months and the maximum is 18 months (see program descriptions).
+Typically, program duration ranges from 2 months to 18 months (see program descriptions).

 Do program participants get health insurance?

-For some programs, yes — medical insurance must be purchased separately (see program descriptions).
+In some programs, yes; in others you’ll need to buy medical insurance separately (see program descriptions).

 Who handles visa processing?